 Types of Pallets for Recycling

-When it comes to collecting pallets for recycling, the accurate identification and sorting of incoming pallets are crucial.
-Some types of pallets have more value than others, while some company branded pallets, including rental pallets, must be made available for return to their owners.
+When it comes to collecting pallets for recycling, the accurate identification and sorting of incoming pallets is crucial.
+Some types of pallets have more value than others, while some company-branded pallets, including rental pallets, must be made available for return to their owners.
 Unauthorized possession of proprietary pallets can leave the pallet collector facing legal exposure.
 This photo guide shows some basic types of pallets that the recycler can expect to encounter in the course of daily operations.
 Let's take a closer look.

 Most Popular Pallets for Recycling